 A paid Neon service tier.
 See Neon plans.

 The Pageserver uploads immutable files to cloud storage, which is the final, highly durable destination for data.
-Once a file is successfully uploaded to cloud storage, the corresponding WAL records can be removed from the Safekeepers.
+After a file is successfully uploaded to cloud storage, the corresponding WAL records can be removed from the Safekeepers.

 The ability to authenticate without providing a password.
 Neon’s Passwordless auth feature supports passwordless authentication.